Car Insurance Inception Date vs Effective Date: When Does Coverage Start?

 Continuous coverage — having no lapse between policies — is critical for several reasons:

-• Insurer loyalty benefits: Some insurers use your original inception date to reward long-term customers with diminishing deductibles or accident forgiveness.
+• Insurer loyalty benefits: Some insurers use your original inception date to reward long-term customers with diminishing deductibles, accident forgiveness, or tenure-based discounts — typically averaging 11% and reaching 18%+ with certain carriers after 5+ years.

 Renewal Inception vs. Effective Date

-At renewal, most insurers issue a new policy number and a new effective date, but your original inception date with that company remains on file.
+At renewal, most insurers issue a new effective date, but your original inception date with that company remains on file.
 This is your "tenure" date — and it matters for loyalty perks.
-The 6-month vs. 12-month policy period you choose also determines how frequently these effective dates roll over and how often your rate can be re-evaluated.
+If you miss a payment and your policy is cancelled, you may lose this tenure entirely, resetting the clock on loyalty discounts you've earned.

 What to Verify When Purchasing a New Policy